 Don’t have an email list?

-Here are a few email marketing tips simple to get you started:
+Here are some few email marketing tips simple to get you started:

 1) Offer an incentive